| |

 Census; for general information on using and finding census records, see guide to census records, this website.

-The FamilySearch Wiki has a very helpful chart of New York census records, with availability online noted and links included.
+The FamilySearch Wiki for New York Census records has a very helpful chart of New York census records, with availability online noted and links included.

 - New York Genealogy: Census also contains links to online census records, including those available at subscription databases.